appaquet/exomind/ios/README.md

 ## Running
 * On first app start, note the discovery code.

-* On the main node, add the iOS node with `exo cell node add` and paste the discovery code.
+* On the main node, add the iOS node with `exo cell node add`, paste the discovery code.
+Restart your main node.